The Art of Discrete Breastfeeding in Public

 - Drape a lightweight blanket or shawl over your shoulder and over baby as you nurse.

-- An old t-shirt worn under a sweater or another shirt can provide extra coverage and protect your middle from icy drafts.
+- An old t-shirt worn under a sweater or another shirt can provide extra coverage and protect your middle from cold drafts.
 Cut slits in the t-shirt at breast level.
 When you lift the outer shirt, the t-shirt stays in place.

 - A baby sling is a real boon to discreet nursing.
 You can stroll through department stores or play with a toddler in the park while keeping baby latched on behind the fabric of the sling.